Sasquatch (comics): Origin

-This alternate form was due to Langkowski's self-experimentation with gamma radiation.
+Langkowski's alternate form is the result of self-experimentation with gamma radiation.
 In an attempt to replicate the process that transformed Bruce Banner into the Hulk, Langkowski bombarded himself with a gamma ray projector at an isolated laboratory near the Arctic Circle.

 The experiment transformed Langkowski into a raging beast.
 He destroyed the laboratory and ran off into the Arctic wilderness before reverting to his human form.
 He was recovered by a Canadian search-and-rescue team and taken to a hospital for observation.
 While recovering, he told his colleague James Hudson (a.k.a.
 Guardian) to call him "Sasquatch."

 Langkowski was baffled to discover his alter ego had orange fur instead of green skin (which is common to gamma mutates).
 He speculated that the gamma rays collected were contaminated by passage through the Aurora Borealis, which meant they might have included some cosmic rays as well.

 However, unknown to Langkowski, it was not the gamma rays that turned him into Sasquatch.
 His lab equipment opened a doorway between their world and the "Realm of the Great Beasts," monsters from Canada's prehistoric past.
 When the gap opened, a mystical beast named Tanaraq switched places with Langkowski's body, granting him the beast's physical powers.
 These included superhuman strength and endurance.

 His metamorphosis was triggered by willpower, sometimes requiring a few moments of meditation.
 Further, Langkowski had no difficulty maintaining his personality and intelligence while in Sasquatch form.